TorzAway/lazbis/README.md

 Main difference:
 This version is a work in progress for Pre-Anguish BIS gear, augments, clickies on ALL CLASSES.

-* This cloned split will be updated to merge any future changes made to source lazbis by Aquietone.
+* This cloned split will be updated to merge any future changes made to source lazbis by AQuietOne.

 ## Credits
 Initial anguish and DSK standalone scripts provided by Dlilah and ... from Verticordious.